 Section VI.
 Other Requirements, Regulations, and Registration Measures:

 In the Czech Republic, food business operators are required to inform relevant supervisory authorities on the reception of certain foodstuffs originating from another EU member state or a third country.
-The process of registration and notification for the importation of these foodstuffs is described (including a list of the certain foodstuffs) in English at the following website of the Czech Agricultural and Food
+The foodstuffs are: